garysweaver/stepford/README.md

 ##### Stopping Circular References

-If you have a circular reference (A has NOT NULL foreign key to B that has NOT NULL foreign key to C that has NOT NULL foreign key to A) in the schema, there is a workaround.
+If you have a circular reference (A has NOT NULL foreign key to B that has NOT NULL foreign key to C that has NOT NULL foreign key to A) either via schema where the foreign key is not also a primary key of the model with the belongs_to, or there is an ActiveRecord presence validation), there is a workaround.
 First, prepopulate one of the models involved in the interdependency chain in the database as part of test setup, or if the ids are NOT NULL but are not foreign key constrained (i.e. if you can enter an invalid ID into the foreign key column, which implies possible referential integrity issues) then you may be able to set them with an invalid id.
 Take that foreign id and then use the following to ensure that it will set that foreign id or instance.
 This is done at a global level which may not work for you, but it makes it convenient to put into your spec/spec_helper.rb, etc. For example, let's say your bar has NOT NULL on bartender_id and waiter_id, and in turn bartender and waiter both have a NOT NULL bar_id, and neither enforce foreign keys.
 Maybe you have preloaded data for waiter somehow as the id '123', but want to set bartender to just use an invalid id '-1', and you want to do it when they are on their second loop.
 You could use:

     Stepford::FactoryGirl.stop_circular_refs = {
        [:bartender, :bar] => {on_loop: 2, set_foreign_key_to: -1},